jodehavi/azureunleashed/README.md

 1) SSH into your VM `ssh <username>@<PublicIP>`
 2) Login to Azure via the CLI using `az login`
-3) Define bash variables for your resource group, cluster DNS name and deployment location. (**Note**: If you with to place everything in the same resource group as your Lab VM, then set that resource group name here.)
+3) Define bash variables for your resource group, cluster DNS name and deployment location. (**Note**: If you wish to place everything in the same resource group as your Lab VM, then set that resource group name here.)
 ```
 $rg=<Resource Group Name>
 $dnsprefix=<Some Unique Name>
 $loc=<Location - ex. eastus2>
 ```
-4) Create the resource group, if not reusing from your LabVM deployment
+4) Create the resource group, if not reusing from your LabVM deployment.
+If reusing, then this step can be skipped.
 ```
-az group create --name=$rg --location=$loc
+$az group create --name=$rg --location=$loc
 ```
 5) Generate an ssh key, using all defaults
 ```
-ssh-keygen
+$ssh-keygen
 ```
 6) Create the cluster
 ```
-az acs create --orchestrator-type=kubernetes --resource-group=$rg --name=$dnsprefix --dns-prefix=$dnsprefix
+$az acs create --orchestrator-type=kubernetes --resource-group=$rg --name=$dnsprefix --dns-prefix=$dnsprefix
 ```
-7) Install the kuberenetes command line (kubectl)
+7) Install the kuberenetes command line `kubectl` (**Note:** This will take around 5 minutes to complete)
 ```
 $sudo az acs kubernetes install-cli
 ```